ry/tinyclouds/posts/rant.md

 file descriptors and processes orchestrated with C. It's a beautiful idea.
 This is not however what we interact with.
 The complexity was not contained.
-Instead I deal with DBus and /usr/lib and Boost and ioctls and SMF and signals and volatile variables and prototypal inheritance and
-<code> _C99_FEATURES_</code> and dpkg and autoconf.
+Instead I deal with DBus and /usr/lib and Boost and ioctls and SMF and signals and volatile variables and prototypal inheritance and `_C99_FEATURES_` and dpkg and autoconf.

 Those of us who build on top of these systems are adding to the complexity.
-Not only do you have to understand
-<code>$LD_LIBRARY_PATH</code> to make your system work but now you have to
-understand <code>$NODE_PATH</code> too - there's my little addition to the complexity you must now know!
+Not only do you have to understand `$LD_LIBRARY_PATH` to make your system work but now you have to understand `$NODE_PATH` too - there's my little addition to the complexity you must now know!
 The users - the one who just want to see a webpage - don't care.
-They don't care how we organize
-<code>/usr</code>, they don't care about zombie processes, they don't care about
-bash tab completion, they don't care if zlib is dynamically linked or statically linked to Node.
+They don't care how we organize `/usr`, they don't care about zombie processes, they don't care about bash tab completion, they don't care if zlib is dynamically linked or statically linked to Node.
 There will come a point where the accumulated complexity of our existing systems is greater than the complexity of creating a new one.
 When that happens all of this shit will be trashed.
 We can flush boost and glib and autoconf down the toilet and never think of them again.

 Those of you who still find it enjoyable to learn the details of, say, a programming language - being able to happily recite off if NaN equals or does